THE 5G OPPORTUNITY

 PROACTIVE PATIENT CARE

 Advances in smart sensors and fabrics, wearables, and diagnostic solutions will enable medical providers to deliver personalized and preventative care.
-Doctors will be able to compile extensive patient data, monitor chronic conditions from afar, and share large imaging files in real time.
+Doctors will compile extensive patient data, monitor chronic conditions from afar, and share large imaging files in real time.
 With the massive amount of data that will need to be captured, transmitted, analyzed, and secured, cloud, SaaS, and sensor solutions are proliferating.
 Dr. LeBoeuf, founder of Valencell—a company that develops biometric sensor technology for wearables—will be showcasing how the technologies operate at CES.
 “Along with our partners at Sonion,” he says, “We will be demonstrating advanced wearable and hearable sensors and components that are enabling cutting-edge devices, such as hearing aids that can measure vital signs and monitor health conditions.”
 Learn more from Dr. LeBoeuf at his session, ‘Hearables: The Era of Smart and Augmented Hearing,’ on January 8th at 12:30 p.m. in the Venetian, Level 4, Lando 4305.

 Digital health technologies will continue to enhance quality of life regardless of age or disability.
 Moreover, 5G networks will extend access to medical tech, expertise, and treatment.
 Right now, physicians ranking in the top 20% of their field are disproportionately located in metro areas.
 With the convergence of wireless, computing, and the cloud, medical specialists will use technology to monitor and treat patients across geographies through telemedicine—dramatically reducing barriers to care.
 Click Therapeutics is a company that currently develops software-as-prescription medical treatments for people with unmet needs.

 A PROGNOSIS FOR SAVINGS